Kepnang2/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #Task 2
 10 x alphabet
 #Task 3
-Write a function that checks for lowercase character.
+Write a function that checks for lowercase character
+# Task 4
+isalpha-Write a function that checks for alphabetic character\\